“Your path towards a pain-free life starts here.”

 How does it work to reduce pain & improve mobility?

-interpretation of fascial restrictions causing postural imbalance & pain
+interpretation of how fascial restrictions can cause postural imbalance & pain

 diagram of fascial restriction causing compression of the nerve & artery